jmejia8/Metaheuristics.jl/README.md

 - **NSGA-II**:  A fast and elitist multi-objective genetic algorithm: NSGA-II
 - **NSGA-III**: Evolutionary Many-Objective Optimization Algorithm Using Reference-Point-Based Nondominated Sorting Approach
+- **SMS-EMOA**: An EMO algorithm using the hypervolume measure as selection criterion

 ## Performance Indicators